H3AR7B3A7/SecondBrain/Code/Frameworks/Angular/Angular Best Practices.md

 ### Feature Module:

 -   Lazy load the feature module (Read the topic about lazy loading in Routing)
+-   Make sure to not include the feature module (for lazy loading) or its components in the AppModule

 ``` typescript
 @NgModule({